top of page

 Your low back pain can run the spectrum from feeling dull, achy, sharp, radiating, or electrical (from nerve compression), any of which can be accompanied by numbness and tingling and/or weakness.

 How does western medicine treat this?
 Diagnostic tests will identify the location and nature of the problem using technology: x-ray, CT scans, MRIs, or myelogram.
-If the problem is not severe, the course of treatment for mild low back pain is rest, medications (NSAID, anti-inflammatory, muscle relaxer), ice and heat packs, and physical therapy exercises.
+If the problem is not severe, the course of treatment for mild low back pain is rest, medications (NSAID, anti-inflammatories, muscle relaxers), ice and heat packs, and physical therapy exercises.

-Movement is an important part of therapeutic treatment to speed recovery, and we recommend gentle exercises to maintain core strength, walking if possible, and doing some qigong or gently yoga to work the range of movement in the affected area.
+Movement is an important part of therapeutic treatment to speed recovery, and we recommend gentle exercises to maintain core strength and work the range of movement in the affected area.

 In addition to straight-up acupuncture, your low back pain issue might call for massage, cupping, gua sha, electroacupuncture, topical pain-reducing herbs, infrared heat, passive stretching, and injection therapy.